Advertisements

 Oven Roasted Lamb Chops

 Greek Easter is on its way and roast lamb is the traditional Easter main dish.
-I grew up with the anual garlic studded roast leg of lamb with potatoes.
-As all Greek mamas do, the lamb is roasted to well done and the potatoes are soaked in the pan juices..
+I grew up with the annual garlic studded roast leg of lamb with potatoes.
+As all Greek mamas do, the lamb is roasted to well done.
+The potatoes are soaked in the pan juices.
 I kind of missed it

-Lamb has been plentiful and on sale in the stores recently, so I decided to indulge in racks of lamb to roast.
+Lamb has been plentiful and on sale in the stores recently.
+I decided to indulge in racks of lamb to roast.

-Instead of roasting it as a whole rack (which is also fantastic), I decided to cut them into chops and roast those.
+Instead of roasting it as a whole rack (which is also fantastic), I decided to cut them into chops.
+Then I roasted those.
 I also trimmed about half of the extra fat from these chops as these had a real thick fat layer.

 I was a bit short on time, so the chops do come out faster.
-And since I usually marinate them for a few hours, I decided to let them sit in the marinade while cooking slow and low.
+I usually marinate them for a few hours.
+I decided to let them sit in the marinade while cooking slow and low.

 The result is a super moist yet mice and browned roasted chops.
 Once you can just grab like a lollipop and wolf down in a couple of bites.

-This is such an easy recipe to do, you can just whip it together in less than an hour and just let it go for a couple of hours.
+This is such an easy recipe to do.
+You can just whip it together in less than an hour.
+Then, let it go for a couple of hours.

 Here’s the recipe: